Skip to Main Content

 Once a physical item has been received by ILL staff, an email will be sent to the patron notifying them that the item is ready to pick up.
 All physical items borrowed through ILL will be placed on the hold shelf behind the circulation desk in Bertrand Library.
 Patrons must come into the library and show their Bucknell ID in order to pick up their items.
 If a patron is unable to come to the library for any reason, they should communicate with ILL staff to authorize another person to pick up their items.
 ILL items will not be delivered.

 Requests for electronic copies, once filled, will be sent to the patron’s email on file.
 Patrons may also access their electronic documents through their ILLiad accounts.
 To conserve space and follow copyright guidelines, electronic copies will be automatically deleted 30 days after the article has been received.
 After 30 days, a new ILL request must be placed to regain access.
-Patrons expecting to need electronic documents longer than 30 days are advised to download their documents to their computer before the 30 days are up.
+Patrons expecting to need electronic documents longer than 30 days are advised to download the document to their computer before the 30 days are up.

 Renewals